rich-hart/presentation_notes/pres.md

 print(''.join(letters))
 ```

-Prints a concatenated string of letters.
+Prints a string of letters.

 ##### Pep8